sinequa/sba-angular/docs/tipstricks/speed-performance.md

     }
 }
 ```
-After receiving the *Microfrontend* array from the *LookupService*, you can build your dynamic routes as follows :
+Then, after receiving the *Microfrontend* array from the *LookupService*, you can build your dynamic routes as follows :

 ```ts
 export function buildRoutes(options: Microfrontend[]): Routes {